-In order to ensure that the proposed housing units are developed and maintained for the intended purposes, the owner will be required to enter into a housing agreement with the City in accordance with Section 483 of the Local Government Act.
-The housing agreement is a form of restrictive covenant which must be adopted by bylaw and is registered against the titles of the properties.
+To ensure that the proposed housing units are developed and maintained for the intended purposes, the owner is required to enter into a housing agreement with the City in accordance with Section 483 of the Local Government Act.

+The housing agreement is a form of restrictive covenant which secures the tenure of the proposed housing units for the life of the building, must be adopted by bylaw and is registered against the titles of the properties.
+It is recommended that separate housing agreements be required for each phase of the site's redevelopment.